AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 <b>plug-and-play social features using supercharged social APIs</b>
 and see preference-based groups thrive within your platform.

-Learn more about Amity Chat on [our website→](https://www.amity.co/products/amity-social) or view the Amity Social [Docs→](https://docs.amity.co/social)
+Learn more about Amity Social on [our website→](https://www.amity.co/social) or view the Amity Social [Docs→](https://docs.amity.co/social)

 <br />